 Alternatively, you can change the configuration in

-PulsarGroups.json according to match your resources of DC/OS cluster.
+PulsarGroups.json according to match your DC/OS cluster's resources.

 Deploy Pulsar using the DC/OS command interface

 You can deploy Pulsar on DC/OS using this command:

 This command will deploy Docker container instances in three groups, which together comprise a Pulsar cluster: